thanujadax/gpthickness/README.md

 ## Coefficient of stretching (compression) estimation
 For a given tif stack, in order to estimate the coefficient of stretching (along Y rel to X)
 1. Create shifted versions of each image using script_createXYshiftedStacks.m and save these shifted versions in one directory (automatically done by the script)
 3. Use calculateCompression.m with the above directory as the input.
-GPmodels created as saved for thickness estimates should also be given as an inpu.
+GPmodels created as saved for thickness estimates should also be given as an input.

 # Description
 The script